Well, the SEC is a scam, most definitely. As Lord Elon Musk puts it, the SEC stands for:

 Also these are recent corrupt SEC activities that were mentioned, within the last 10 years or so.
 Not to include the history between 1933 and now, food for thought.
-Yea the SEC started corrupt and was totally not-corrupt then became corrupt again?
+Yea the SEC started corrupt and was totally not-corrupt between then and now, and then the SEC became corrupt again?
 Totally.

 To be fair, there are good souls in the SEC as evidenced by the whistle blowers.
 You just shouldn’t put too much faith in the government to take care of things for you.
 After all, the Government is made up of people.
 Gross.